SAP-samples/teched2022-DA160/exercises/ex02/README.md

 12. You can check that the generated time tables and views are avaialble in the **Data Builder** of your space.
 Use the Data Builder icon in the main menu to the left and you should see
     - 4 Views of type *Dimension*
     - 3 local tables of type *Text*
-    - one local table of type *Relational Dataset*
+    - 1 local table of type *Relational Dataset*

 <br>![](images/00_00_0031.png)